AsherBond/cato/INSTALL_SQLSERVER.md

-# Installing the MS SQL Server client for Cato use
+# Installing the MS SQL Server client for velocity use

 ## Requirements

-Cato can interact directly with Microsoft SQL Server databases via a python module called `python-tds`.
+**automate** can interact directly with Microsoft SQL Server databases via a python module called `python-tds`.

 ## Install

-Modify the following line for your Cato application directory.
+Modify the following line for your application directory.

 ```
 export CATO_HOME=/opt/cato